Overview of Peru's Dairy Industry

 Milk Powder and Whey Production

-Peru produces about 100,000 tons of milk powder, with a burgeoning whey production industry catering to both domestic and international markets.
+Peru's dairy industry also includes the production of 100,000 tons of milk powder annually, complemented by a burgeoning whey production sector that serves both domestic and international markets.

 Exports and Imports

-Peru's dairy exports have been on the rise, with cheese exports notably increasing, especially to other South American countries and the U.S. Annually, Peru exports around 80,000 tons of dairy products while importing about 60,000 tons to meet domestic demand for specialty cheeses.
+Peru's dairy exports are on the rise, with cheese exports particularly increasing to South American countries and the U.S. Annually, Peru exports around 80,000 tons of dairy products and imports approximately 60,000 tons, mainly to satisfy domestic demand for specialty cheeses.

 Milkypedia is a digital project by the international publishing house Dairynews.today, serving as an encyclopedia of the global dairy industry.